 Not every church can achieve optimal performance with the same audio system configuration.
 Each parish differs in terms of building size, congregation capacity, architectural design, and operational requirements.
 Therefore, chooosing the right solution from the beginning is essential to maximizing investment efficiency, ensuring high-quality sound reproduction, and simplifying long-term system operation and maintenance.
 See more at this articles

-Before selecting equipment, it is important to evaluate the overall characteristics of the facility, including:
+Before selecting equipment, it is important to evaluate the overall characteristics of the building:

 - Church floor area.